makeabilitylab/physcomp/sensors/hall-effect.md

 How do electric fields and magnetic fields interact?
 You may remember that electric current produces a magnetic field (recall the [right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule#Electromagnetics) from high school physics).
 But does a magnetic field also affect current?
 Yes!

 Electricity and magnetism have long captured human interest but were considered separate phenomena.
 It wasn't until the late 19th century when James Maxwell published [*A Treatise on Electricity and Magnetism*](https://en.wikipedia.org/wiki/A_Treatise_on_Electricity_and_Magnetism), which united electricity and magnetism into one interrelated force: electromagnetism.
 But key questions remained, including, most relevantly for us: how do **magnets** interact with **electric current**?

 Enter Edwin Hall.
 As a PhD student at Johns Hopkins in 1879, Hall discovered the "Hall effect", which is the production of a small voltage difference across an electrical conductor **transverse** to the electric current when a magnetic field is applied ([Wikipedia](https://en.wikipedia.org/wiki/Hall_effect#Discovery)).
-This [animation](https://youtu.be/wpAA3qeOYiI) by "How to Mechatronics" helps demonstrate the effect:
+This [animation](https://youtu.be/wpAA3qeOYiI) by "How to Mechatronics" helps demonstrate the effect.
+When a magnet is introduced, it repels negative charges to one side of the conductor creating an asymmetric distribution of charge (perpendicular to the flow of current) on the conductor.
+This separation of charge establishes a new electric field with a small electric potential (often in the millivolts), which can be measured by a multimeter or similar device.

 ![Animation of Hall Effect](/assets/movies/HallEffectAnimation_HowToMechatronics-Optimized.gif) Animation from ["How to Mechatronics"](https://youtu.be/wpAA3qeOYiI)